Server-side processing considerations

 Menu Segment caching is built into UberMenu as of version 3.2.1.
 By using Menu Segments for your submenus, you can easily leverage this caching strategy to save processing in your submenus.
 Read more about Menu Segment Caching

-Menu Segment caching overlaps a lot with the third type (Menu Caching), but Menu Segment Caching’s advantage is that it gives you big wins with less side effects (less of a concern about caching dynamic items like current menu item classes), so it’s often the best solution.
+Menu Segment caching overlaps a lot with the third type (Menu Caching), but Menu Segment Caching’s advantage is that it gives you big wins with fewer side effects (less of a concern about caching dynamic items like current menu item classes), so it’s often the better option.

 3. Menu Caching